bf2fc6cc711aee1a0c2a/kas-fleet-manager/docs/deploying-kas-fleet-manager-to-openshift.md

 - `DEX_URL`: Dex URL.
 Defaults to `http://dex-dex.apps.pbraun-observatorium.observability.rhmw.io`.
 - `OBSERVATORIUM_GATEWAY`: URL of an Observatorium using Dex as authentication.
 Defaults to `https://observatorium-observatorium.apps.pbraun-observatorium.observability.rhmw.io`.
 - `OBSERVATORIUM_TENANT`: Tenant of an Observatorium using Dex as authentication.
 Defaults to `test`.
-- `OBSERVATORIUM_RHSSO_GATEWAY`: URL of an Observatorium using RHSSO as authentication.
-Defaults to `''`.
 - `OBSERVATORIUM_RHSSO_TENANT`: Tenant of an Observatorium using RHSSO as authentication.
 Defaults to `''`.
 - `OBSERVATORIUM_RHSSO_AUTH_SERVER_URL`: RHSSO auth server URL used for Observatorium authentication.
 Defaults to `''`.
 - `OBSERVATORIUM_RHSSO_REALM`: Realm of RHSSO used for Observatorium authentication.
 Defaults to `''`.
 - `OBSERVABILITY_CONFIG_REPO`: URL of the configuration repository used by the Observability stack.
 Defaults to `quay.io/rhoas/observability-resources-mk`.
+- `DATAPLANE_OBSERVABILITY_CONFIG_ENABLE`: Enable sending metrics to the remote write receiver which is configured in the file referenced from `--dataplane-observability-config-file-path`.
 - `ENABLE_TERMS_ACCEPTANCE`: Enables terms acceptance through AMS.
 Defaults to `false`.
 - `ALLOW_DEVELOPER_INSTANCE`: Enables creation of developer Kafka instances.
 Defaults to `true`.
 - `QUOTA_TYPE`: Quota management service to be used.
 Options: `quota-management-list` and `ams`, Default: `quota-management-list`.
 - `KAS_FLEETSHARD_OLM_INDEX_IMAGE`: KAS Fleetshard operator OLM index image.
 Defaults to `quay.io/osd-addons/kas-fleetshard-operator:production-82b42db`.
 - `STRIMZI_OLM_INDEX_IMAGE`: Strimzi operator OLM index image.
 Defaults to `quay.io/osd-addons/managed-kafka:production-82b42db`.
 - `OBSERVABILITY_OPERATOR_INDEX_IMAGE`: Observability Operator index image.
-Defaults to `quay.io/rhoas/observability-operator-index:v42.0`.
+Defaults to `quay.io/rhoas/observability-operator-index:v4.2.0`.
 - `DATAPLANE_CLUSTER_SCALING_TYPE`: Dataplane cluster scaling type.
 Options: `manual`, `auto` and `none`, Defaults: `manual`.
 - `CLUSTER_LOGGING_OPERATOR_ADDON_ID`: The id of the cluster logging operator addon.
 Defaults to `''`.
 - `STRIMZI_OPERATOR_ADDON_ID`: The id of the Strimzi operator addon.
 Defaults to `managed-kafka-qe`.